Pakistani cuisine: Vegetable and legume dishes

 There are plenty of vegetarian-friendly vegetable and legume dishes popular in Pakistan.
 These are often cooked using traditional spices and flavoring agents such as chilis, turmeric, garlic, ginger, cumin, cloves, cinnamon, and fennel seeds.
 Dishes such as baingan bartha and sarson da saag are typical examples eaten in most homes.
 Aloo mutter is made with potatoes and peas.

 There are plenty of vegetables which are grown seasonally in Pakistan, which are cooked into curries which are eaten for lunch or dinner.
 Some vegetable dishes, such as aloo paratha and channa puri, are also consumed for breakfast.

 Meat dishes

-The meat dishes in Pakistan include bovine, ovine, poultry and seafood dishes.
+The meat dishes in Pakistan include beef, mutton, poultry and seafood dishes.
 Chicken karahi is a famous poultry dish.
 The meat is usually cut in 3 cm cubes and cooked in a stew.
 Minced meat is used for kebabs, qeema, and other dishes.
 Meat dishes may also be cooked with pulses, legumes and rice.
-In Sindh poultry, beef and mutton meat are also consumed.
-The camel, rabbit, many birds like Aari (Fulica atra), Kunj (Demoiselle crane), Titar (Grey francolin), Jhirkri (Sparrow), Duck meat is also consumed.
+The camel, rabbit, many birds like Aari (Fulica atra), Kunj (Demoiselle crane), Titar (Grey francolin), Jhirkri (sparrow), Duck meat is also consumed.

-Further important points declare precisely how animals are to be slaughtered; it must be done quickly and with minimal suffering, with the animal's awareness of the situation being extremely brief (preferably nonexistent, as stress releases cortisol and adrenaline, potentially spoiling meat quality).
-The animals must also be healthy as halal principles forbid the consumption of sick, abused, cancerous or otherwise unhealthy animals.
-Additionally, animals that are killed inadvertently, or during accidents are forbidden, as the intention was not slaughter in those cases.

 Barbecue and kebabs

 Meat and grilled meat have played an important role in Pakistan for centuries.
 Kebabs are a staple item in Pakistani cuisine today, and one can find countless varieties all over the country.
-Each region has its own varieties, but some, like seekh kebab, chicken tikka, and shami kebab are especially popular throughout the country and in some other parts of South Asia.
+Each region has its own varieties, but some, like seekh kebab, chicken tikka, and shami kebab are eaten throughout the country.